 “I am looking forward with great anticipation to my new responsibilities in Hamburg.
 My encounter with the Hamburg Symphony was immediately exhilarating and a wonderful artistic experience.
 The Laeiszhalle is not only pervaded with a rich tradition, it is also, acoustically, one of the most wonderful concert halls in the world.
 This is an honour and I am moved to be succeeding my friend, Jeffrey Tate.”

-Daniel Kühnel, CEO of the Hamburg Symphony has told journalists.
+Daniel Kühnel, CEO of Symphoniker Hamburg has told journalists.

 “At the end of a very intensive and exciting identification process we are eagerly anticipating our collaboration with a great artist, who will inspire both the audience and the orchestra and will engage his vast musical knowledge and personal integrity to leading the Hamburg Symphony to new heights.”